rocherbpb/Barcoding/index.md

 ## Species discovery using COI barcoding
 ### Species identification versus species discovery
 Species identification involves matching a query sequence to a sequence in a reference library.
 Species discovery involves characterising barcode diversity and delimiting this diversity into species.
-The former, ultimately, depends on the latter.
+The former relies, ultimately, on the latter.

 ### COI Barcode data
 Raw data will typically consist of 658bp sequences from the mtDNA COI locus acquired via [Folmer et al (1994)](https://pubmed.ncbi.nlm.nih.gov/7881515) primers.